Working with Data Extracts

 0.31

 If you look at the far right of the validation report you’ll find there’s a CSV button.
-Pressing it initiates the download of a CSV, and that CSV contains the data extract for this validation step.
+Pressing it initiates the download of a CSV file, and that file contains the data extract for this validation step.
 The CSV button only appears when:

 1. there is a non-zero number of failing test units